Washington Commanders: Rebranding and workplace culture investigations (2020–2023)

-A year-long independent investigation into the team's workplace culture under owner Daniel Snyder, led by lawyer Beth Wilkinson, was concluded in July 2021.
-It found that several incidents of sexual harassment, bullying, and intimidation were commonplace throughout the organization under his ownership.
-The NFL fined the team $10 million in response, with Snyder also voluntarily stepping down from running the team's day-to-day operations for a few months, giving those responsibilities to his wife Tanya.
-Snyder would later be investigated by the United States House Committee on Oversight and Reform for those claims as well as accusations of financial improprieties.
+In July 2021, lawyer Beth Wilkinson concluded a year-long independent investigation into the team's workplace culture under owner Daniel Snyder.
+It found that sexual harassment, bullying, and intimidation were common throughout the organization.
+The NFL fined the team $10 million in response, and Snyder stepped down from running the team's day-to-day operations, giving those responsibilities to his wife and team CEO Tanya.
+A U.S. House Oversight Committee report later corroborated the claims and accused him of withholding security deposits from season ticket holders.